 Expansion card example

 As can be seen in the picture above, every expansion card has two main components, the first is the gold plated connector that connects to a expansion slot on the motherboard and the back metal plate that is visible from the back of the computer.
-Typically the back metal plate will have connections that allow an outside device to communicate with the card and computer.
+Typically the back metal plate has connections that allow an outside device to communicate with the card and computer.
 In this example, the modem has two RJ-11 jacks that allow it to communicate over a phone line.